telerik/blazor-docs/knowledge-base/textbox-empty-value-on-autofill.md

 ## Cause\Possible Cause(s)

-As of Telerik UI for Blazor 2.30 the [TextBox]({%slug components/textbox/overview%}#features) component exposes a DebounceDelay parameter that specifies the time in milliseconds between the last typed symbol and the updating of the value.
-It has a default value of 150ms and is dependent on the `oninput` event to start counting this time.
+UI for Blazor 2.30 adds a [`DebounceDelay` parameter for the TextBox]({%slug components/textbox/overview%}#features).
+It specifies the time in milliseconds between the last typed symbol and the actual value update.
+DebounceDelay has a default value of 150ms and depends on the `oninput` event to count this time.

 However, when the browser (Chrome, for example) autofills the values in the fields, the `oninput` event is not fired until some interaction with the page occurs.
 This means that the browser does not notify the fields that their values have changed.